Deer Management Permits (DMPs)

 - There is a $10 non-refundable application fee for all applicants, except for holders of Lifetime Sportsman licenses purchased prior to 9/30/2009, and Junior Hunters & Junior Bowhunters.

-Landowners: If you own 50 or more contiguous acres of land within the WMU you will be hunting in, you will receive preference on DMP selection.
+- Landowners who own 50 or more contiguous acres of land within a WMU will receive preference on DMP selection.
 Annually, you must bring your tax map identification number and SWIS code (found on your tax bill) with you when you apply.
 Be sure to tell the license issuing agent PRIOR to applying that you are a landowner.
 Lessees do not qualify as landowners.
 A spouse of a landowner may receive landowner preference, but both spouses may not apply as a landowner for the same parcel of land.
 Corporate ownership: only one person may be designated by a corporation as the landowner each year no matter how many 50-acre parcels are owned.
 The corporation must submit an original letter or certified copy of a resolution, dated in the current year, designating the individual and must include the tax map ID and SWIS code information.

 - Preference points increase your chances of selection but do not guarantee DMP selection.